seinecle/mk99/docs/generated-slides/subdir/week-3_temp_pdf.md

 //ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

 == 1.
-Welcome!
-//ST: Welcome!
-//ST: !

-== 2.
 Clarifications
-//ST: Clarifications
+//ST: 1.
+Clarifications

 //ST: !
 Register your groups in the spreadsheet - address is in the group project description on Brightspace.